 How about exploring mainland Greece?
-That's what we set out to do when we decided to make the most of our 15 days of vacation by visiting Greece for the first time.
+That’s exactly what we set out to do when we decided to make the most of our 15-day vacation on our first trip to Greece.

-Until then, Greece for me was synonymous with islands.
-One island, in particular, that probably existed only in my imagination (and maybe it's similar to yours): white houses along a cobblestone street on a gentle incline, small restaurants with tables outside, adorned with bougainvillea entwined in the railings.
-All of this with the backdrop of an amazing turquoise blue sea.
-Yes, a Mediterranean paradise.
+Up until then, Greece had always been synonymous with islands for me.
+One island, in special, that mostly existed in my imagination (and maybe it looks similar in yours): white houses lining a cobblestone street on a gentle slope, small restaurants with tables set outside, bougainvillea climbing along the railings, and all of it set against that unmistakable turquoise sea.
+A true Mediterranean paradise.

-But Greece is much more than the idyllic vision of its islands.
+But Greece is so much more than that idyllic image of its islands.

-Greece is history, culture, a friendly people proud of their origins.
-It's delicious flavors and surprising wines.
-It's paradise beaches, charming villages, and a lot of fun.
+Greece is history, culture, and a welcoming people proud of their roots.
+It’s rich flavors and surprisingly good wines.
+It’s paradise beaches, charming villages, and plenty of fun.

-This trip was done as a group with two families - 15 adults and 2 children, ranging in age from 4 to 4 at the time.
-We included activities to satisfy everyone, aiming for that essential blend of culture, fun, and relaxation that is important in any trip..
+We did this trip as a group, with two families — 4 adults and 4 children with ages ranging from 3 to 7 at the time.
+We included activities to keep everyone happy, aiming for that perfect balance of culture, fun, and relaxation that makes any trip work.

 .

-This itinerary was planned to be done by car.
-While it's possible to do most of it with public transportation and tours, to truly enjoy what the contryside of Greece has to offer, savoring the trip at your own pace and with flexibility, I strongly recommend renting a car.
+This itinerary is best done by car.
+While you can cover most of it with public transportation and tours, to truly experience what the Greek countryside has to offer and enjoy it at your own pace, with full flexibility, I strongly recommend renting a car.

-Driving side is on the left, but the challenge lies in the narrow streets everywhere, many of them on steep inclines or declines.
-If you already have experience in Southern Europe, you won't be too surprised, but you need to be very alert.
-With such charming little towns, a split-second distraction while admiring the scenery can result in a fender-bender.
+In Greece, driving is on the right-hand side, but the main challenge is the narrow streets you’ll find everywhere, many of them steep, with sharp inclines and declines.
+If you’ve driven in Southern Europe before, nothing here will come as a big surprise, but you do need to stay alert.
+With so many charming towns, a split-second distraction while admiring the scenery can easily lead to a fender-bender.

-In Nafplio, one of those lovely and challenging narrow streets, we did indeed scratch the car's fender, which caused us some headache when returning it.
-However, everything was eventually resolved.
+While driving in Nafplio, on one of those lovely but challenging narrow streets, we did end up scratching the car’s fender, which caused us a bit of a headache when returning it.
+In the end, everything was resolved.

-If you tend to feel insecure when driving through these narrow streets of ancient cities that seem too tight even for toy cars, seriously consider renting the car with full insurance coverage.
+If you’re not too comfortable driving through the narrow streets of ancient towns that sometimes feel too tight even for toy cars, I recommend renting a car with full insurance coverage.

-Apart from this minor incident (completely our responsibility), we had no problems during the 12 days we had the rented car.
+Aside from this minor incident, which was completely our responsibility, we had no issues during the days we had the car.

-Oh, and remember to bring your International Driving Permit (IDP).
-Greece was (so far) the only country where we were specifically asked to present it for vehicle rental.
+And don’t forget to bring your International Driving Permit (IDP).
+Greece was, so far, the only country where we were specifically asked to present it when renting a car.

-We picked up the rental car on our the last day in Athens because a car isn't necessary in the city - you can do everything on foot, by metro, bus, or Uber/taxi.
+We picked up the rental car on our last day in Athens, since you don’t need a car in the city.
+You can easily get around on foot, by metro, bus, or Uber/taxi.

 .